 Reference details for all accounts is your Name as it will identify you on our bank statements.

 Frequency of the S/O may be weekly, four weekly or monthly.

 If further information or advice is needed, please email the Parish Office, providing your telephone number and someone will contact you at the earliest opportunity.

-Finally, we all have a duty of care to ourselves and others, please adhere to health guidelines issued by the government and stay safe.
+Finally, we all have a duty of care to ourselves and to others, please adhere to health guidelines issued by the government and stay safe.